-Please familiarize yourself with this handbook which provides a general summary of academic program information and should be used in consultation with your academic advisor.
-Please also review our Advising Guide to get a detailed description of advising in the program.
-Students should also review Case Western Reserve University policies.
-The Department of Population and Quantitative Health Sciences has additional expectations and requirements as does the MPH program.
-Those expectations are detailed in this handbook.
+Please familiarize yourself with this handbook which provides a general summary of academic program information.
+Please use this guide in consultation with your academic advisor along with the MPH Advising Guide to get a detailed description of advising in the program.
+Students are responsible to know and adhere to all Case Western University policies and Department of Population and Quantitative Health Sciences, and MPH program policies.
 If a student is uncertain about a requirement or perceives a conflict, then the student should bring this to the attention of their academic advisor.
 We are excited to have you in our program and look forward to this academic year!